Last-Vega/swiftMemoApp/README.md

 ## Usage
-Just install this app in your smartphone and allow to use Notifications and Microphone.
+Just install this app in your smartphone following the steps above and start this app, then allow to use Notifications and Microphone.

 ## Contribution
 enPiT teachers and mentors